• Home

 Table of Contents

-Identify if there is a Cord Issue, Chain Issue, or Light Fixture Issue
+Identify if There is a Cord Issue, Chain Issue, or Light Fixture Issue

 There are different ways of addressing a light fixture that hangs crooked depending on what caused it.
 Here are some common examples and how to address them: